Reason 1: Make a difference

 One of our biggest success stories comes from 2016 Grand Prize Winner Brad Deal, AIA, NCARB, LEED, who had a year of amazing success and satisfaction following his team’s participation in the Film Challenge.

-By submitting to the AIA Film Challenge, your film will be seen, in full, by our entire judging panel of leaders in the media/film and architecture industries.
+By submitting to the AIA Film Challenge, your film will be seen by a panel of leaders in the media/film and architecture industries and thousands of architecture and film enthusiasts.
 Getting your story in front of the right eyes can make all the difference in the world and could lead to valuable connections within the industries.

 Both registering and submitting your film to the AIA Film Challenge is completely free, and international submissions are encouraged.
 Architects around the world are completing projects that improve their communities, and their stories deserve to be told.